civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 202

-      **(1)** If the consideration paid or payable by a registrant for an improvement to a passenger vehicle of the registrant increases the cost to the registrant of the vehicle to an amount that exceeds the amount that would, under **whichever of paragraphs** 13(7)(g) **to (i)** of the `Income Tax Act` **is applicable in respect of the vehicle**, be deemed to be, for the purposes of section 13 of that Act, the capital cost to a taxpayer of a passenger vehicle in respect of which that paragraph applies if the **formulae** in paragraph 7307(1)(b) **and subsection 7307(1.1)** of the `Income Tax Regulations` were read without reference to the description of B, the tax calculated on that excess shall not be included in determining an input tax credit of the registrant for any reporting period of the registrant.
+      **(1)** If the consideration paid or payable by a registrant for an improvement to a passenger vehicle of the registrant increases the cost to the registrant of the vehicle to an amount that exceeds the amount that would, under whichever of paragraphs 13(7)(g) to (i) of the `Income Tax Act` is applicable in respect of the vehicle, be deemed to be, for the purposes of section 13 of that Act, the capital cost to a taxpayer of a passenger vehicle in respect of which that paragraph applies if the formulae in paragraph 7307(1)(b) and subsection 7307(1.1) of the `Income Tax Regulations` were read without reference to the description of B, the tax calculated on that excess shall not be included in determining an input tax credit of the registrant for any reporting period of the registrant.

   **(2)** Subsection (1) applies to any improvement to a passenger vehicle that is acquired, imported or brought into a participating province after March 18, 2019.